Ouran High School Host Club: Stage musical

 A stage musical adaptation was announced in June 2021.
 Directed by Chobi Natsuki, with Muck Akazawa as screenwriter and music by Yu, it opened at the Tennozu Galaxy Theater, Tokyo, and Mielparque Hall Osaka in January 2022.
 A second adaptation titled Kageki Ouran High School Host Club ƒ, which was directed by Kazuhito Yoneyama, ran at the Tennozu Galaxy Theater and Sankei Hall Breeze, Osaka, in December 2022.
 In April 2023, the third and final performance, Kageki Ouran High School Host Club Fine, was announced for a December run in Tokyo, with returning casts from the previous musical.

+Analysis and themes

+Scholar Tania Darlington situates the series within a legacy of shōjo manga tropes that explore homosexuality, cross-dressing, and gender fluidity, tracing a lineage from early Boys' love works like The Heart of Thomas (1974) to influential cross-dressing narratives like The Rose of Versailles (1972).

+As a female scholarship student who is mistaken for a boy, Haruhi's character embodies a "commoner" identity that critiques class structures, while her gender performance directly challenges rigid social binaries.
+Darlington posits that the series uses Haruhi's cross-dressing and the Host Club's exaggerated costuming for "self-mocking abdication of any pretensions at power."
+This parodic, campy framework, according to Darlington, allows the series to engage with potentially controversial themes of queerness and gender performativity, seen in character archetypes like the incestuous Hitachiin twins or the fetishized male hosts, while maintaining a mainstream, comedic appeal.

+The inclusion of otaku character Renge Hoshakuji, who attempts to direct the Host Club members into dojinshi-inspired scenarios, serves as a meta-commentary on fan culture and the consumption of these subversive narratives.